 With home solar energy, you can recoup the cost of the system over time, lower your home's carbon footprint, and gain additional energy independence.

-Generally speaking, your energy bills will significantly decrease after you install solar panels.
+Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Dana Point, the average amount someone can save is $879 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system once the payback period passes.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.

 You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
 In perennially-sunny Dana Point, you could make enough from your solar panels to recoup your investment in 8.0 years per 5 kW of rated capacity at maximum.